Our research is editorially independent but we may earn a commission for purchases made through our links.

 London experiences about 106 rainy days every year, and if you plan to visit, odds are it’s going to be wet for at least part of the time you’re here.
-While there are lots of great outdoor attractions, the good news is, if you don’t want to brave the weather there is plenty of attractions indoors too, some of which are even free.
+While there are lots of great outdoor attractions, the good news is, if you don’t want to brave the weather there are plenty of attractions indoors too, some of which are even free.
 These are some of the top options that are perfect to save for a dreary, wet day.

 YOU'RE ALL SET!